 This thoroughly disappointed me.
 Do I want my consumers to know that’s how I feel about them?
 That I don’t care about their right to privacy?
 That I don’t care if they might be embarrassed, ashamed, or humiliated to find out that a video they made for their friends was inserted into an official report, passed around the office to be dissected for hours, and then permanently saved on multiple cloud servers?

 Given that I am also a human being trying to understand other human beings, it is essential to me that I reinterpret everything I hear from the point of view of a regular human being.
 With that in mind, ‘getting permission later’ feels creepy and invasive.
 It feels like a violation of my personal space.
 It feels disrespectful.
 It erodes my trust in the market research profession.
 It makes me want to stop participating in market research activities like questionnaires and focus groups.
-Return to the perspective of the researcher and see how these perceptions lead to increased recruitment costs, increased incentive costs, and increased data collection costs.
+Return to the perspective of the researcher and see how these consumer perceptions lead to increased recruitment costs, increased incentive costs, and increased data collection costs.
+Getting permission from consumers later is an extremely unwise decision.
+It begs for negative and destructive press.
+Do you remember the Patients Like Me incident?
+It didn’t turn out well for them.

 3) “The market research industry doesn’t take enough risks”